 We Oregonians love scrappy individualism, DIY know-how and a strong sense of community.
 Oh, and a good drink.
 Oregon’s distillers capture all of that and then some.
 In 2007, many of the state’s craft distilleries banded together as the Oregon Distillers Guild (the nation’s first), offering spirit lovers the chance to try handcrafted, small batch vodka, whiskey, brandy, gin, liqueurs and more around Oregon.
-To date, the guild has about two dozen members.
+To date, the guild has about 32 members.

 For a taste of Oregon spirits at home, try the Northwest Old Fashioned from Bull Run Distilling Company:

 • 2 oz.
 Temperance Trader Bourbon